Updated September 23, 2021

 - Do you have a history of an immediate (<4 h) or severe allergic reaction to a prior vaccine?

 2. The COVID-19 vaccines should be administered in a health care setting where anaphylaxis can be treated.
 All individuals must be observed for at least 15-30 minutes after injection to monitor for any adverse reaction.
 All anaphylactic reactions should be managed immediately with epinephrine as the first line treatment.
 Following treatment of reaction, blood should be collected from the patient to measure serum tryptase (a mast cell marker) within 30-90 minutes.
-If possible, C3a, C3b, C5a and SC5b-9 (the terminal complement complex as markers of complement activation), which may be elevated in anaphylaxis.
+If possible, C3a, C3b, C5a and SC5b-9 (the terminal complement complex as markers of complement activation) should be sent as these may be elevated in anaphylaxis.
 According to the CDC, the following laboratories can do the above tests: Tryptase – ARUP Laboratories, Labcorp, and Quest Diagnostics; SC5b-9- Quest Diagnostics and Clinical Laboratory Clinic at National Jewish Hospital.

 Patients with allergic reactions to PEG should not be immunized with the mRNA COVID-19 vaccines.
 Consideration may be given to vaccination with adenovirus vector COVID-19 vaccine.
-The CDC recommends that the adenovirus vector vaccine may be an option instead of a second dose of an mRNA vaccine for patients who had an adverse reaction to the mRNA product.
+The CDC recommends that the adenovirus vector vaccine should be considered instead of a second dose of an mRNA vaccine for patients who had an allergic reaction to the first dose of an mRNA vaccine.

 People who have received one mRNA COVID-19 vaccine dose but for whom the second dose is contraindicated should wait at least 28 days after the mRNA vaccine dose to receive the adenovirus vector COVID-19 vaccine.
 These patients should have the vaccine in a setting able to treat anaphylaxis and be observed a minimum of 30 minutes after the injection.

-In patients with a contraindication to adenovirus vector COVID-19 vaccine (including due to a known polysorbate allergy), there should be consideration of administering the mRNA COVID-19 vaccination.
-Per CDC guidance, polysorbate allergy is no longer a contraindication to mRNA COVID-19 vaccination, it is a precaution.
+In patients with a contraindication to adenovirus vector COVID-19 vaccine (including due to a known polysorbate 80 allergy), there should be consideration of administering the mRNA COVID-19 vaccination.
+Per CDC guidance, polysorbate allergy is not a contraindication to mRNA COVID-19 vaccination but remains a precaution.
 However, because of potential cross-reactive hypersensitivity between ingredients in mRNA and adenovirus vector COVID-19 vaccines, consultation with an allergist-immunologist should be considered to help determine if the patient can safely receive vaccination.
-If the mRNA vaccine is given in a patient with polysorbate allergy, it should be done in a setting able to treat anaphylaxis and the patient observed a minimum of 30 minutes after the injection.
+If the mRNA vaccine is given in a patient with polysorbate 80 anaphylaxis, it should be done in a setting able to treat anaphylaxis and the patient observed a minimum of 30 minutes after the injection.

 4. Patients who experience a severe or an immediate allergic reaction of any severity, or who have questions related to risk of an allergic reaction, may be referred to a local board-certified allergist/immunologist to provide more care or advice.
-The ACAAI does not endorse any testing protocol for PEG, polysorbate, the mRNA COVID-19 vaccines, or the adenovirus vector COVID-19 vaccine at this time because we don’t yet know the predictive values of these tests.
-However, PEG is the only known testable component of the mRNA COVID-19 vaccine and polysorbate is the only known testable component of the adenovirus vector vaccine for which there are published data showing testing may be able to diagnosis IgE mediated allergy to these agents.
+The ACAAI does not endorse any skin testing protocol for PEG, polysorbate, the mRNA COVID-19 vaccines, or the adenovirus vector COVID-19 vaccine at this time as the predictive value of these tests is still unknown.
+However, PEG is the only known testable component of the mRNA COVID-19 vaccine and polysorbate 80 is the only known testable component of the adenovirus vector vaccine for which there are published data showing testing may be able to diagnosis IgE mediated allergy to these excipients.

-There are some allergic testing protocols that have been published in the medical literature that can be considered specifically for the evaluation of IgE mediated allergy histories with the caveat that a negative skin test result does not rule out allergy (e.g., false negative when using a non-irritating skin testing concentration).
-While administering incremental doses of COVID-19 vaccine is being used by some as an alternative to skin testing, there are no data on efficacy with dilutions or graded challenges with mRNA vaccines and adenovirus vector vaccines and limited vaccine supply.
+There are skin testing protocols (see references) that have been published in the medical literature that can be considered specifically for the evaluation of patients with IgE mediated allergy histories with the caveat that a negative skin test result does not rule out allergy (e.g., false negative when using a non-irritating skin testing concentration).
+While administering incremental doses of COVID-19 vaccine is being used by some as an alternative to skin testing, there are no data on efficacy with dilutions or graded challenges with mRNA vaccines or adenovirus vector vaccines.

-5. Data regarding risk in individuals with a history of allergic reactions related to mast cell activation syndrome/idiopathic anaphylaxis are limited but vaccination is likely to be safe if appropriate precautions are followed.
-A decision to receive a COVID-19 vaccine should be undertaken by patients with their physician or other provider administering the vaccine using their professional judgment balancing the benefits and risks associated with taking the vaccine.
+6. Data regarding risk in individuals with a history of allergic reactions related to mast cell activation syndrome/idiopathic anaphylaxis are limited but vaccination is likely to be safe if appropriate precautions are followed.
+A decision to receive a COVID-19 vaccine should be undertaken by patients with their physician or other provider administering the vaccine following a discussion of the benefits and risks associated with the vaccine.

-6. People with common allergies to medications, foods, inhalants, insects and latex are no more likely than the general public to have an allergic reaction to the mRNA COVID-19 vaccines.
-If there is a history of severe allergic reaction, the CDC does recommend the longer monitoring period of 30 minutes following the vaccine.
+7. People with common allergies to medications, foods, inhalants, insects and latex are no more likely than the general public to have an allergic reaction to the mRNA COVID-19 vaccines.
+If there is a history of severe allergic reaction, the CDC recommends the longer monitoring period of 30 minutes following COVID-19 vaccination.
 Those patients should be informed of the benefits of the vaccine versus its risks.

-7. The mRNA and adenovirus vector COVID-19 vaccines are not live vaccines and can be administered to immunocompromised patients.
+8. The mRNA and adenovirus vector COVID-19 vaccines are not live vaccines and can be administered to immunocompromised patients.
 Physicians and other providers should inform such immunocompromised patients of the possibility of a diminished immune response to the vaccines.
 A third dose of the mRNA COVID-19 vaccines is recommended in certain immunocompromised patients by the FDA.